-a : Press to unlock the driver door and the fuel door, if equipped.
-Press again within five seconds to unlock all doors.
-The remote key can be programmed to unlock all doors on the first button press.
-See Vehicle Personalization $\Leftrightarrow$ 123.
-When remotely unlocking the vehicle at night, the headlamps and back-up lamps will come on for about 30 seconds to light your approach to the vehicle.
+1 : Press to unlock the driver door and the fuel door.
+Press 1 again within five seconds to unlock all doors.
+The RKE transmitter can be programmed to unlock all doors on the first button press.
+See Vehicle Personalization \Rightarrow 121.
 The turn signal indicators may flash to indicate unlocking.
+See Vehicle Personalization \Rightarrow 121.
+When remotely unlocking the vehicle at night, the lights come on briefly to light your approach to the vehicle.